NethercraftMC5608/NetherWorkshopDownloader/README.md

 ## Why is the API and client propietary?

 The program obviously is a crawler, and no website owner likes crawling.
 So it would be kept secret for no patching.
 And in order to protect the accounts.
 However you can use it for free until it lasts.
+## Does it download collections?
+Yes you can download collections.

+NWD5 takes advantage of steamctl, a custom handler would be built to have multiple downloads.
 ---

 ## 🕷️ How It Works